blambeau/myrrha/README.md

 ### What for?

-Myrrha also implements <code>Object#to\_ruby\_literal</code>, which has a very simple specification.
-Given an object o that can be considered as a true _value_, the result of <code>o.to_ruby_literal</code> must be such that the following invariant holds:
+<code>Object#to\_ruby\_literal</code> has a very simple specification.
+Given an
+object o that can be considered as a true _value_, the result of
+<code>o.to\_ruby\_literal</code> must be such that the following invariant
+holds:

     Kernel.eval(o.to_ruby_literal) == o

 That is, parsing & evaluating the literal yields the same value.
-For almost all ruby classes, but not all, using o.inspect is safe.
-For example, you can check that the following is true:
+For almost all ruby classes, but not all, using o.inspect respects the invariant.
+For example, the following is true:

     Kernel.eval("hello".inspect) == "hello"
     # => true